by bicubic | Jul 15, 2022 | Outreach articles, News, New Physics

 by bicubic | Feb 4, 2022 | Subatomic Physics, Standard Model, Neutrinos, News, What's New

-If the existence of heavy neutrinos is proven, it could expand the standard model of particle physics and explain the fact that the known neutrinos have mass (which the standard model cannot explain).
+If the existence of heavy neutrinos is demonstrated, it could expand the standard model of particle physics and explain the fact that the already known neutrinos have mass (something the standard model cannot explain).
 The oscillation of heavy neutrinos...

 by bicubic | Jan 28, 2022 | News, Press Releases, News

-In an experiment at the Queen's Centre for Nuclear Studies, a team from the Saphir Millennium Institute subjected two electronic cards to a dose of radiation equivalent to what they would receive after 10 years of operation in the Large Atlas experiment...
+In an experiment conducted at the La Reina Nuclear Studies Center, a team from the Saphir Millennium Institute subjected two electronic cards to a dose of radiation equivalent to that which they would receive after 10 years of operation in the Atlas experiment of the Great...